muammar/mkchromecast/README.md

 * Verify all exceptions when the system tray menu fails.
 * Check that the index of the cast selected is correctly passed in the system tray.
-* Generate a standalone Mac OS X application.
+* Generate a stand-alone Mac OS X application.
 * Video?.

 ### Contribute